Dr. David Houghton

 Time at Western Michigan University: 1974–2018

-Dr. Houghton mentors each intern through their experience and the corresponding seminar class enhances the interns with skills needed to be successful in their futures.
+Dr. Houghton mentored each intern through their experience and the corresponding seminar class enhanced the interns with skills needed to be successful in their futures.
 The students talk about their experiences with each other, learn about career building and networking, and create a life-long supporter in the process, Dr. Houghton.
 This esteemed internship has landed many students their first careers and more importantly connections in the real world.
 He keeps in contact with his interns and enjoys reading about their successes.

 “The biggest reward has been getting to know the students.”
 Dave Houghton, College of Arts and Science magazine, 2017.